alexj94/future_urban_scene_generation/README.md

 undergoing a geometrical roto-translation in the 3D space.
 Our model can be easily conditioned with constraints (e.g. input trajectories) provided by state-of-the-art tracking methods or by the user.
-We visually and quantitatively show the superiority of this approach over traditional end-to-end scene-generation methods on CityFlow, a real world dataset.

 <p align="center">
   <img src="imgs/model.png"/ alt="Multi stage pipeline">